cpjm/pands-project/README.md

 <u>Versicolor</u>
 <br />
 <p>
 Versicolor sits in the middle ground.
-Its variations in measurements site between setosa and virginica.
+Its variations in measurements sits between setosa and virginica.
 As does its petal/sepal lengths and widths.
 </p>

 <br/>